-Inadequate controls over the Office's environment and applications could lead to unauthorized access, unauthorized changes and security risks to its environment, applications and related data.
-Also, due to the severity of the weaknesses noted, we were unable to rely upon the general IT control over the environment and applications.
-(Finding Code No. 2022-002)
+Inadequate controls over the Office's environment and applications could lead to unauthorized access, unauthorized changes and security risks to its environments, applications and related data.
+Also, due to the severity of the weaknesses noted, we were unable to rely upon the general IT control over the environments and applications.
+(Finding Code No. 2023-002, 2022-002)

-We recommend the Office implement adequate general IT controls related to its environment and applications.
+We recommend the Office implement adequate general IT controls related to its environments and applications.

 The Office accepts the recommendation.
-The policies and procedures should be reviewed and updated to ensure they reflect current practices.
-The Office must be agile in its operations to ensure statutory requirements are met and adapts, as necessary, when conditions change.
-Although the Office was not always timely in terminating separated users' access from specific applications, all employees leaving employment with the Office are terminated from the network on their last day.
-This practice can be clarified with a procedure change.
-The Office will continue to work to timely update procedures and ensure the required supporting documentation is maintained in accordance with the documented procedures in place.
+The Office must be agile in its operations to ensure statutory requirements are met and adapt when conditions change.
+The Office will continue to work to update procedures in a timely manner and ensure the required supporting documentation is maintained in accordance with the documented procedures in place, as necessary.

-2022-003.
+2023-003.
 FINDING (Inadequate controls over remote access)

-The Office of Comptroller (Office) did not maintain adequate controls over remote access to its environment, applications and data.
+The Office of Comptroller (Office) did not maintain adequate controls over remote access to its environment, applications, and data.

-As a result of the COVID-19 pandemic, the Office staff continued to perform work from their home.
-To enable staff to work from home, the Office allowed staff remote access to its environment, applications and data.
+To enable staff to work from home, the Office allowed staff remote access to its environment, applications, and data.
 Our review of the Office's controls over remote access noted the Office had not:

-- Established policies and procedures to control remote access. - Communicated requirements to users. - Periodically reviewed users' remote access. - Maintained documentation demonstrating the information technology equipment utilized contained updated antivirus and the latest security patches. - Maintained documentation multi-factor authentication was utilized.
+- Established policies and procedures to control remote access. - Communicated requirements to users. - Periodically reviewed users' remote access. - Conducted monitoring of remote access. - Maintained sufficient documentation demonstrating the security controls over remote access.